alexaoh/TDT4102/Oving4/README.md

 --> I solved this task, but it seems sub-optimal.
 How else could it be solved?
 --> Skal den klare å få input som strings også (slik jeg har tenkt)?
 Eller holder det med chars?
 Da blir den mye lettere!

+5. How can i check if guesses <= 0 outside of the scope of the while-loop in playMastermind()?
+Now it writes "you lost" after the loop, not depending on wheher you lost or not.

+### Take a closer look at the graphics that are used towards the end of the course!

 ## Recommended theory (PPP):
 ```